ryanq47/CS-EXTC2-NTP/README.md

 ...
 There are two sets/parts of extneino fields:

 - Payload Retrieveal: The initial Payload Retirival from the TeamServer
-- The Loop: The continuous comms between Client, Controller, and TeamServer
+- The Beacon Loop: The continuous comms between Client, Controller, and TeamServer

-#### Base Packet Format:
+### Base Packet Format:

 All Extension Field packets follow this format: